Zug 94

-Zug 94 is a Swiss football team based in Zug, in the Canton of Zug which competes in the 1.
-Liga.
+Zug 94 is a Swiss football team based in Zug, in the Canton of Zug.
+The team competes in the 1.
+Liga Classic from 2025–26, the fourth tier of Swiss football after promotion from 2.
+Liga Interregional in 2024–25.
 It was formed in 1994 after a merger between SC Zug and FC Zug.

 During the summer of 1983, Ottmar Hitzfeld signed his first coaching contract with the former SC Zug, at that time in the second tier of Swiss football.
 The team ended the 1983–84 season as Nationalliga B champions.
 Thus Hitzfeld and his team achieved immediate promotion to the Nationalliga A, for the first and only time in the clubs history.